AdobeDocs/experience-manager-65.en/help/sites-deploying/best-practices-for-queries-and-indexing.md

 For query statistics, look at the MBean named **Oak Query Statistics**.

 If you would like to dig into your indexes using a tool like [Luke](https://code.google.com/archive/p/luke/), you must use the Oak console to dump the index from the `NodeStore` to a filesystem directory.
-For instructions on how to do this, please read the [Lucene documentation](https://jackrabbit.apache.org/oak/docs/query/lucene.html).
+For instructions on how to do this, read the [Lucene documentation](https://jackrabbit.apache.org/oak/docs/query/lucene.html).

 You can also extract the indexes in your system in JSON format.
 To do this, you need to access `https://server:port/oak:index.tidy.-1.json`